-Lou Cornum is a member of the Navajo Nation and also descendent from Irish-Scottish desert settlers.
+Lou Cornum is a member of the Navajo Nation and also descendent from Irish-Scottish-American desert settlers.
 Born and raised in various cities and towns of Arizona, they moved to New York City in 2007 and have mostly been around ever since, except for those two years in Canada.
-In 2021, they completed a dissertation titled "Skin Worlds: Black and Indigenous Science Fiction Theorizing since the 1970's".
+In 2021, they completed a dissertation at the CUNY Graduate Center titled "Skin Worlds: Black and Indigenous Science Fiction Theorizing since the 1970's".

 Their current book project, Lunar Landings, looks to the moon to understand and expand theories of land counter to the recursive speculations of colonial racial capitalism.
 They are an Assistant Professor of Native American Studies in the Department of Social and Cultural Analysis at NYU.